Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

-When socialists and libertarians encounter one another on internet forums and Facebook groups there is an almost total disconnect between the two.
-Both are using much the same words but those words have such divergent and contradictory definitions that they’ve become little more than pre-digested labels that serve as emotional triggers to the point that neither can communicate with the other.
+When socialists and libertarians encounter one another on internet forums and Facebook groups, there is an almost total disconnect between the two.
+Both are using many of the same words, but those words have such divergent and contradictory definitions that they’ve become little more than pre-digested labels that serve as emotional triggers.
+This disconnect occurs to the point that neither can communicate with the other.

 The Many Socialisms

 So suppose a libertarian takes the criticism to heart and decides to research socialism.
 A quick Googling will reveal that there is no such thing as “socialism” because there is a multitude of socialisms.
 Beginning with a Wikipedia “Types of socialism” entry and branching off from there the result becomes:

 Marxist-Leninist socialism, state socialism, anarcho socialism, libertarian socialism, market socialism, democratic socialism, utopian socialism, communal utopian socialism, liberal socialism, ethical socialism, Christian socialism, Islamic socialism, Arab socialism, Irish republican socialism, eco-socialism, scientific socialism, technocratic socialism, Ricardian socialism, luxury socialism, post-scarcity socialism, economic socialism, secular non-Marxist socialism, agrarian socialism, Green socialism, voluntary socialism, ethnocentric socialism, guild socialism, revolutionary socialism, Arab Socialist Ba'ath Party, socialist individualism, left socialists and even “Socialism of the 21st century” which was recently tried and failed miserably in Venezuela.